Bra-A-Ket/standardmodel/README.md

 python sm.py --particle electron
 ```
 ## Commands/methods
-- With -i or --info print out some informations about this programm
+- With -i or --info print out some information about this programm
 ```bash
 sm -i
 sm --info